What is “Managed by your organization”?

 TotalAV has been downloaded by 21,867 readers this week.

-However, there are times when even regular users see the feature on their browser.
+However, there are times when even regular users see the feature on their browsers.
 If this is the case, the “Manged by your organization” is controlled by a PUA or potentially unwanted program.

 The “Managed by your organization” has policy management features that allow administrators to remotely install extensions on your browser, block access to any website, change your homepage, and even turn off the Print function on Google Chrome.